jlokimlin/fishpack/README.md

 # **modern\_fishpack**

-This Fortran project is a modernization of NCAR's FISHPACK90 library.
-The original work, written in both FORTRAN 77 and Fortran 90, was heavily refactored to incorporate features of modern Fortran (2008+).
+This Fortran project is a object-oriented programming (OOP) modernization of NCAR's FISHPACK90 library.
+The original work, written in both FORTRAN 77 and Fortran 90, was heavily refactored to incorporate OOP features of modern Fortran (2008+).

 Every common block, subroutine, and function is now encapsulated in a module.
 Most importantly, the potential memory leak in the derived type **fish**, now rebaptized as **FishpackWorkspace**, is resolved by replacing pointers with allocatable arrays.